 In 2007, Chin’s first opera Alice in Wonderland

 was given its world première at the Bavarian State Opera as the opening of the Munich Opera Festival and released on DVD by Unitel Classica.
-Since 2006, Chin has overseen the contemporary music series of the Seoul Philharmonic Orchestra, a series which she founded herself.
+Between 2006 and 2017 Chin was Composer-in-Residence with the Seoul Philharmonic Orchestra, overseeing its contemporary music series which she founded.
 Since 2011, she has served as Artistic Director of the ‘Music of Today’ series of the Philharmonia Orchestra in London.
 Portrait CDs of her music have appeared on Deutsche Grammophon, Kairos and Analekta.

 Unsuk Chin’s works are published exclusively by Boosey & Hawkes.